Greentrunk/Terroir/README.md

 - CMake (min version 3.0)
 - Python 3

-Terroir manages packages through Microsoft's [vcpkg](https://vcpkg.io/en/index.html); it has been added as a git submodule under .gitsubmodules.
+Terroir is a statically linked library that is linked at compile time with your chosen executable.
+Packages are handled through Microsoft's [vcpkg](https://vcpkg.io/en/index.html); it has been added as a git submodule under .gitsubmodules.
 All other dependencies are listen in vcpkg.json.

 Start by cloning the repo.